AMReX-Codes/amrex/CONTRIBUTING.md

 Once your new feature is ready, you can check that you did not break anything.
 WarpX has automated tests running at each `git push`.
-For easier debugging, it can be convenient to run the tests on your local machine.
-Run the test suite with
+For easier debugging, it can be convenient to run the tests on your local machine with
 ```
 ./run_tests.sh
 ```
-from WarpX root folder (after downloading the sources of `amrex` and `picsar`, as explained in the documentation).
+from WarpX root folder.
 The tests can be influenced by environment variables:
 - `export WARPX_TEST_DIM=3` or `export WARPX_TEST_DIM=2` in order to select only the tests that correspond to this dimension
 - `export WARPX_TEST_ARCH=CPU` or `export WARPX_TEST_ARCH=GPU` in order to